-The EPA has extended the registrations for three RUP dicamba products are registered for use until December 20, 2020.
-They are: XtendiMax®, Engenia®, FeXapan™) until December 20, 2020.
-Tavium®, a premix formulation containing both dicamba and S-metolachlor, is also now registered as an RUP for use in Nebraska.
+Several RUP dicamba products are registered for use until December 20, 2020.
+They are: XtendiMax®, Engenia®, FeXapan™, and Tavium®, a dicamba/S-metolachlor premix.
 You must hold a valid applicator's license and receive annual, state-authorized, dicamba- or auxin-specific training to use any of these four products.

 Please visit NDA's dicamba page for: